-The fact that King Athelstan had established the church here led to St Buryan becoming a 'Royal Peculiar', that is, it was directly under control of the crown, not the church.
-This led to squabbles between church and monarch for generations, and in 1384 St Buryan church was excommunicated for 8 years.
+The fact that King Athelstan had established the church here led to St Buryan becoming a 'Royal Peculiar', that is, it was directly under control of the Crown, not the Church.
+This led to squabbles between church and monarch for generations, and in 1384 St Buryan's Church was excommunicated for eight years.

 After the Norman Conquest, the manor was held by Robert, Count of Mortain, William the Conqueror's half-brother.
 In the Domesday Book of 1086, the village was recorded as having 6 smallholders and 6 villagers.